gauravyadav04/Capstone-Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/README.md

 | (target) death event | If the patient died during the follow-up period | Boollean |

 ### Task
-The objective is to train a mchine learning model to predict the target variable - death event - (0 - patient survived and 1 - patient deceased)
+The objective is to train and deploy a machine learning model which predicts the target variable - death event - (0 - patient survived and 1 - patient deceased)

 ### Access
 I have downloaded the data from [Kaggle](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data)